 exercising are other key components of the overall training program.

-The Emergencies Science and Technology Section provides training to Environment Canada’s Environmental Emergencies Officers and Enforcement Officers and other government departments in responding to spills of hazardous materials, sampling protocols, personal portable analytical equipment, and the use of personal protection equipment.
+The Emergencies Science and Technology Section provides training to Environment and Climate Change Canada’s Environmental Emergencies Officers and Enforcement Officers and other government departments in responding to spills of hazardous materials, sampling protocols, personal portable analytical equipment, and the use of personal protection equipment.
 These courses combine lectures, table-top exercises, and practical, hands-on exercises.